A Meeting Of Creditors

 In all seriousness, getting a filer’s creditors together is part of every bankruptcy process.
 Most of the time, it is a simple, straightforward process that is not at all headache inducing.

-Everyone who files for bankruptcy must attend a hearing called the 341 meeting of creditors.
+Everyone who files for bankruptcy, either chapter 7 or chapter 13, must attend a hearing called the 341 meeting of creditors.
 The number 341 comes from the section of the bankruptcy code that describes the meeting.
 The name “meeting of creditors” tells you exactly what the event is.
 It is an opportunity for all of a bankruptcy filer’s creditors to come together and verify the bankruptcy they have been notified of is legitimate.

 The meeting is overseen by the bankruptcy trustee handling your case, not a judge.
 The trustee will kick things off by swearing you in and verifying your identity.
 If you are filing bankruptcy jointly with your spouse, he or she will need to show up and have his or her identity verified as well.
 The trustee does this to protect you from identity theft and protect everyone involved in your case from fraud.